-The objectives of the assistance are stated in the project Logical Framework Goal and Purpose-level statements - i.e.
+6 The objectives of the assistance are stated in the project Logical Framework Goal and Purpose-level statements - i.e.

-Overall objective (Goal / Impact)

-An efficient, effective, and solid higher education system in Bosnia and Herzegovina in line with European trends and standards
+Overall objective (Goal / Impact) An efficient, effective, and solid higher education system in Bosnia and Herzegovina in line with European trends and standards Purpose (Outcome) An improved and modernised system of financing of high which is economically sustainable and efficient. er education in BiH

-Purpose (Outcome)

-An improved and modernised system of financing of higher education in BiH which is economically sustainable and efficient.